gottesmm/swift/docs/SemanticARC.md

 @forwarding is a new convention that we add to reduce the amount of extra instructions needed to implement this scheme. @forwarding is a special convention intended for instructions that forward RC Identity that for simplictuy will be restricted to forwarding the convention of their def instruction to all of the uses of that instruction.
 Of course, for forwarding instructions with multiple inputs, we require that all of the inputs have the same convention.

 The general rule is that each result convention with the name x, must be matched with the operand convention with the same name with some specific exceptions.
-Let us consider an example function:
+Let us consider an example.
+Consider the struct Foo:

     struct Foo {
       var x: Builtin.NativeObject
       var y: Builtin.NativeObject
     }

+and the following SIL:

     sil @UseFoo : $@convention(thin) (@guaranteed Foo, @owned Foo) -> (@owned Builtin.NativeObject)

     sil @foo : $@convention(thin) (@guaranteed Builtin.NativeObject) -> () {